ONTI98/Bootstrap-Landing-page/README.md

+# Fully responsive landing page laid out with the grid system.
 This landing page was created with the Bootstrap framework.
-The page is a fully responsive landing page laid out with the grid system.
 It features the Bootstrap Utilitties.
-Some of the components included are a:
+###  Some of the components included are a:
 -Dropdown menu
 -Offcanvas
 -Cards